 I think he was right 🙂

 It was my first Kitchenaid and it means the world to me.
 It has never given me a minute’s trouble and I still use it for certain recipes, including every time I make my royal icing or homemade ice cream.

 And honestly, the current Kitchenaid mixers are probably fine for the typical home baker who will use it occassionally.
 They’re certainly pretty and versatile and come with a lot of different options.

 More than anything – they’re so pretty.
 But in my experience, they are not built for daily, repeated use and “pretty” won’t fix that.
-Or at least they weren’t in 2014 when I owned my last new one.
+Or at least they weren’t when I owned my last new one several years ago.

 One other note – my counters and cabinets in this new house are hideous.
 I know this.
 But since I like to be real with ya’ll, I’m sharing.

 I took these mixer pics in my current ugly Kitchen so you’d have an idea of how it fits on my counter.
 Also, the bowl is full of buttercream from the video below, so it’s not as clean and shiny as it could be 🙂

 So here’s my story.
 Back when my cake business was new, and growing by leaps and bounds, I was baking all the time and I was using my mixer several times a week.
 That’s when I decided I needed a newer/bigger mixer.